The Frost Place: History

 According to local family lore, poet Robert Frost spotted this property on the west side of Franconia's Ridge Road in 1915 while looking for a home in the area.
-He purchased it from farmer Willis Herbert, for whom he supposedly procured an adjacent property.
+He purchased it from farmer Willis Herbert, who reportedly moved into his cousin's empty house down the road.
 The house is 1½ stories in height, with a long front facade covered by a porch.
 The facade affords fine views of the Franconia Range and Mount Lafayette.

-Frost and his family lived in the house until 1920, when it was sold back to the Herbert family.
+Frost and his family lived in the house until 1920.
 It remained a private residence until The Frost Place was founded in 1976 when the farm was purchased by the town of Franconia, restored, and given its name, opening as a museum in 1977.
 Since 1977, the Frost Place has awarded a resident poet award to an emerging American poet, which includes a stipend and the opportunity to live and write in the house during the summer.

 From 2013 until 2022, The Frost Place offered an annual chapbook prize, with the winning chapbook published by Bull City Press.
 Past winners include Jill Osier, Lisa Gluskin Stonestreet, Anders Carlson-Wee, Tiana Clark, Yuki Tanaka, Cassandra Bruner, Aa Hee Lee, and Ethan Chua.